Back to the blog

 Tournament Preparation

-Stat: Gambits score 12% higher in blitz than classical time controls.
+Stat: Gambits are 12% more successful in blitz than over classical time controls.

 Key Questions to Answer